Quite a few things good for your whole body are good for your hair

 Male pattern baldness is very difficult to treat.
 However, in many cases, women’s hair loss can be treated successfully.
 Unlike the “horseshoe” pattern of baldness affecting men, women tend to experience overall thinning or thinning at the temples, with the exception of alopecia areata, an autoimmune disease, which causes recurring patchy baldness.

 Most women experience extreme shedding after pregnancy, but that is normal.
 They are shedding only the extra hair gained during pregnancy to get back to pre-pregnancy thickness.
 Hormones also influence hair thickness during perimenopausal, as a reduction in reproductive hormones can mean thinner hair.
+For extreme cases or for those who want to instantly add volume to their hair may consider a hair transplant procedure.

 For either case, Kelly Springer, registered dietitian and owner of Kelly’s Choice Nutritional Company in Skaneateles, encourages women to eat a healthful diet to support both good health and healthy hair.